DrakeRichards/ai-asset-generator/readme.md

 Parameters for filling in a markdown template with the generated content.

 - `template_file_path`: The path to the markdown template file to fill in.
 The template file should contain placeholders that will be replaced with the generated content.
 Placeholders should be in the format `{{ key_name }}`.
+   - If you want to include an image in the markdown file, use the placeholder `{{ image_file_name }}`.
+Since this tool assumes you will be using wikilinks-style image links, it strips out all but the name and extension of the image file.

 ## Examples